Sproff/als-druglike-compounds-api/README.md

-# ALS (Backend)
+#  Amyotrophic Lateral Sclerosis (ALS) - Backend

-> Genomic Data Visualization API is a backend repository for studying the genomics of breast cancer.
-Explore diverse genomic datasets to identify potential biomarkers and treatment targets.
-Regularly updated.
+> Amyotrophic Lateral Sclerosis repository is a specialized collection of data and resources specifically focused on Amyotrophic Lateral Sclerosis (ALS).
+It serves as a central repository or storage system for various types of information related to ALS.

-View the live project - [Click here]()
+View the live project - [Click here](https://als-druglike-compounds-api.onrender.com)

 View the frontend of this project - [Click here](https://github.com/Sproff/als-druglike-compounds)